-Qt WebView provides a way to display web content in a QML application without necessarily including a full web browser stack by using native APIs where it makes sense.
+Qt WebView lets you display web content inside a QML application.
+To avoid including a full web browser stack, Qt WebView uses native APIs where appropriate.

 On Windows and Linux, Qt WebView depends on the Qt WebEngine module to render content.